Mediaxhat/mediaxhat-web/README.md

-# mediaxhat-web
+# Mediaxhat-web

-Currently this project is still under devlopment
+Mediaxhat web contains all the front end code that is still under devlopment.